4e1e0603/02/source/random_walk/README.md

 # Random walk 2D

-To simulate and analyze various types of random walks on the lattice in the plane (all steps are of the same length d = 1, but the direction is randomly chosen from a certain set of prescribed possibilities).
+Simulation and analysis of various types of random walks on the lattice in the plane (all steps are of the same length d = 1, but the direction is randomly chosen from a certain set of prescribed possibilities).

+1. [ ] Random walk 1D

-- [x] Simple random walk on 2-dimensional lattice steps in any of the four directions  with the same probability.
+1. [x] Random walk 2D on the square lattice where you can step in any of the four directions with the same probability.

-- [ ] Restricted random walk on 2-dimensional lattice
-  - without immediate returns
-     steps in three possible directions with the same probability, the first step is in any direction
+2. [ ] Random walk 2D on the square lattice without immediate return where you can step in three possible directions with the same probability, the first step is in any direction.

+3. [ ] Random walk on the square lattice without crossing (self-avoiding random walk).

+(The 1. is called a *simple random walk*, 2. and 3. are called *restricted random walks*.)

 ## Compile and run